How to Understand Your Coworkers' Nonverbal Communication

-To gauge your expertise in interpreting nonverbal communication, take these nonverbal communication interpretation quiz questions from the University of California at Santa Cruz.
+To gauge your expertise in interpreting nonverbal communication, check out the nonverbal communication interpretation quiz questions from the University of California at Santa Cruz.
 Each link leads to pictorial quiz questions and explanations.

 The employee, who obviously was not an expert at understanding nonverbal communication or recognizing the cultural differences mentioned earlier, was afraid.
 She indicated in a later conversation that she had been terrified of the student who was merely trying to tell her that he had already paid the bill he had just received from the university.

 The Significance of Understanding Nonverbal Communication

 One study at UCLA indicated that up to 93 percent of communication effectiveness is determined by nonverbal cues.
 Another study indicated that the impact of a performance was determined 7 percent by the words used, 38 percent by voice quality, and 55 percent by the nonverbal communication.

 If you want to mask your feelings or your immediate reaction to information, pay close attention to your nonverbal behavior.
 You may have your voice and words under control, but your body language, including the tiniest facial expressions and movement, can give your true thoughts and feelings away.
 Most people are really open books, especially to a skilled reader of nonverbal cues.

 No matter your position at work, improving your skill in interpreting nonverbal communication will add to your ability to share meaning with another person.
 Shared meaning is a preferred definition of communication.
 The correct interpretation of nonverbal communication will add depth to your ability to communicate.

 Tips for Understanding Nonverbal Communication